40net-cloud/fortinet-oci-solutions/FortiGate/Active Passive Single AD/readme.md

 6. Apply the Terraform State

 **_Note: This will deploy FortiGate by default in "eu-frankfurt-1" & FG in v.6.4.2_.**
-However, you can change the region name in the: "Region" and the and "VM_IMAGE_OCID" variable fields with required region:
+However, you can change the region name in the: "Region" and the "VM_IMAGE_OCID" variable fields with required region:
 Example"  "uk-london-1" / "eu-frankfurt-1" / "me-jeddah-1" / "eu-amsterdam-1"

 ## Requirements and limitations